Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 It’s easy to focus solely on the looming retirement date, but major life changes are an opportunity to review your wider finances.
 For example, you may no longer have access to employer benefits like life insurance or private healthcare.

-Check that your will is up to date, and consider other issues such as setting up a power of attorney, planning for future care costs, or managing potential inheritance tax liabilities.
+Check that your will is up to date and consider other issues such as setting up a power of attorney, planning for future care costs, or managing potential inheritance tax liabilities.
 These may not be immediate concerns, but having a plan in place gives you more options in the future.

 Retirement isn’t a ‘one-and-done’ event—it’s a process, and your financial needs will change as you age.
 A robust retirement plan should reflect this.

-Get advice
+Get guidance and advice

-Some of the most complex financial decisions people make are around retirement, so it’s worth getting a second opinion.
+Some of the most complex financial decisions people make are around retirement, so it’s worth get a second opinion.
 Providers like Fidelity offer a wealth of information, calculators, and tools on their website to help you crunch the key numbers.

 Fidelity’s Retirement Service also has a team of specialists who can provide you with free guidance to help you with your decisions.
 They can also provide advice and help you select products though this will have a charge.

 Alongside this, you can get free and impartial guidance from the government-backed Pension Wise service, which offers both telephone and face-to-face appointments to talk through your options.
-Those with more complex financial situations may also want to seek specialist financial or tax advice.
+You can access the guidance online at www.moneyhelper.org.uk or over the telephone on 0800 011 3797.

 Important information - investors should note that the views expressed may no longer be current and may have already been acted upon.
 Eligibility to invest in a SIPP and tax treatment depends on personal circumstances and all tax rules may change in the future.
 Withdrawals from a pension product will not be possible until you reach age 55 (57 from 2028).
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to one of Fidelity’s advisers or an authorised financial adviser of your choice.